 Nutrient lockout is what happens when your plants can't absorb the nutrients you’re giving them, even if they're plentiful in the medium.
 In coco coir, this is often caused by a buildup of mineral salts from your organic fertilizers.
 Since coco doesn't hold onto nutrients like soil does and requires more frequent watering, it's easy for these salts to accumulate.
 To prevent this, make sure you allow for about 10% to 20% runoff with each feeding.
 This helps flush out excess salts.
 If you suspect lockout, you can flush the medium with pH-balanced water until the runoff's electrical conductivity (EC) is low.

-How to Manage pH Swings
+How to Stabilize Your pH in Coco

 Coco coir has a naturally stable pH, but adding organic nutrients can cause it to fluctuate.
 For your plants to absorb the full range of nutrients, you need to maintain a slightly acidic pH level, ideally between 5.5 and 6.5.
 This is a bit lower than what you’d aim for in soil.
 I recommend getting into the habit of testing the pH of your nutrient solution before every feeding and checking the runoff periodically.
 You can use a simple pH testing kit or a digital meter from our selection of environmental controls to make precise adjustments and keep your plants happy.